 Kamikaze-go with her.
 Unfortunately, within one month, he died from distemper.

-to the USA where he quickly became a close friend and protector
+to be shipped to the USA where he quickly became a close friend and protector

 of Miss Keller.
-She described him as her 'Angel In Fur' and he remained with her
+She described him as her 'Angel In Fur' and he remained with

-the original breed survived and continued to perform its intended task; it is
+original breed survived and continued to perform its intended task; it is

-clear that this breed had been superseded in the show ring by the
+clear that this breed had been superseded in the show ring by the larger,

-and it is not the Club's intention to take you down one line of thought or
+it is not the Club's intention to take you down one line of thought or

 another.
-Suffice to say that it is evident from the folklore and writings
+Suffice to say that it is evident from the folklore and writings of

 the ancient Japanese "The Japanese Akita-Inu is a direct descendent of